Shah Shoja Mozaffari

 Shah Shoja Mozaffari being attacked while riding through the countryside.
-Folio from a manuscript of Nigaristan, Iran, probably Shiraz, dated 1573-74.
+Folio from a manuscript of Nigaristan, Iran, probably Shiraz, dated 1573–74.

-Shah Shoja (شاه شجاع or شاهشجاع), was the ruler of the Mozaffarids from 1358 to 1384.
+Shah Shoja (شاه شجاع; 1333 – 1384), was the ruler of the Mozaffarids from 1358 to 1384.
 He was the son and successor of Mubariz al-Din Muhammad.
 During the lengthy reign of Shah Shoja, his kingdom reached its zenith of power, stretching from Balochistan to Arran.

 Early life

-Shah Shoja was born on 10 March 1333—he was the son of the Muzaffarid ruler Mubariz al-Din Muhammad and a woman named Khatun Qotlogh Beg, better known as Makhdum Shah, daughter of the Mongol ruler Qutb al-Din Shah Jahan.
-After Mubariz al-Din Muhammad's conquest of Kerman in 1341, he organized a marriage between Shah Shoja and the daughter of one of the tribal Mongol chieftains who roamed the region.
+Shah Shoja was born on 10 March 1333—he was the son of the Muzaffarid ruler Mubariz al-Din Muhammad and the Khitan princess Khatun Qotlogh Beg, better known as Makhdum Shah, daughter of the Qutlugh-Khanids ruler Qutb al-Din Shah Jahan.
+His paternal grandmother was almost certainly Mongol.

+His father Mubariz al-Din Muhammad, after conquering Kerman in 1341, organized a marriage between Shah Shoja and the daughter of one of the tribal Mongol chieftains who roamed the region and were important allies.
+His wife belonged to one of the non-Muslim Mongol tribes of Kerman, the Avḡāni and Jormāʾi, who had been granted autonomy by Abaqa Khan.
+This union produced three Moẓaffarid princes, as well as the princess Pādšāh Solṭān.

 Shah Shoja later prevented his father from having the tomb of the prominent Persian poet Saadi Shirazi demolished, whom Mubariz al-Din Muhammad had condemned for his poems on religious factors.
 In 1358, Shah Shoja blinded and imprisoned his cruel father, and thus succeeded him as the ruler of the Muzaffarid dynasty.

 Reign

 Shah Shoja proved to be a less of a tyrannic figure than his father, but he was constantly fighting with his brothers, causing a long period of instability.
 In ca 1362, he had his vizier Qavam al-Din Hasan executed, and replaced with Kamal al-Din Husayn Rashidi.
-In 1363 he marched against his first brother Shah Mahmud, who had been given control of Isfahan, although a peace was soon brokered.
+In 1363, he marched against his first brother Shah Mahmud, who had been given control of Isfahan, although a peace was soon brokered.

-In the following year however, Shah Mahmud, with the support of his father-in-law Shaikh Awais Jalayir of the Jalayirids, invaded Fars and captured Shiraz.
+In the following year however in 1364, Shah Mahmud, with the support of his father-in-law Shaikh Awais Jalayir of the Jalayirids, invaded Fars and captured Shiraz.
 Shah Shoja would not be able to reconquer his capital until 1366.
 Shah Mahmud would continue to play and influential role in Iranian politics, using his marriage alliance to claim Tabriz from the Jalayirids after Shaikh Awais Jalayir died in 1374.
 He occupied the city but soon gave up after he was struck by illness.
 He died the next year, allowing Shah Shoja to occupy Isfahan.